Ir3nicuz/EgsEcfEditorApp/Readme.md

 For the content recognition and operation three groups of errors are possible.

+--- categories `structural`, `interpretation`, `editing` or `creating`. .
+--- In the error view all occured errors are listed.
+The errors belong to categories `structural`, `interpretation`, `editing` or `creating`.
+The `structural` ones violate the basic `.ecf` syntax and therefore cannot be imported.
+This errors and must be corrected in the file. `interpretation` and `editing` errors are mostly correctable within the tool.
+The `creation` errors will occure when an element has an error and even the fallback to original data fails at file creation.
 --- The error state is inherited structure upwards.
 A error of a sub element invalidates its containing element upto the root element.
 So pay attention to any error listed in the error report view and take care of it if you need the corresponding elements in the final `.ecf` file.

 ### Fatal Error